 universe, this is The Empire Strikes Back from the perspective of the plucky Imperial Probe Droid that arrives on Hoth.

 The other project is our own intellectual property.
 These are completely original short stories that are intended to entertain, inform, and challenge readers.
-It is also, quite frankly, a way for us to generate some capital to both grow the site, publish works, pay for copywriting and start to make a living off our writing.
+It is also, quite frankly, a way for us to generate some capital to both grow the site, publish works, pay for copyrighting and start to make a living off our writing.
 We finally found a way (we hope!) to do that and we are excited to present it.
-Our plan is to release monthly short stories, starting today!
+Every month, we release a new short story for purchase.
 The short stories are self-contained stories that are in a google documents folder.

 How It Works